Cracen26/morgan_phd_ddboat/README.md

 # DDBOAT python3 drivers version 2 - fork modified by morgan

-The drivers are :
+The original drivers are in the folder drivers_ddboat_v2
 * IMU (MAG, ACCEL, GYRO) : imu9_driver_v2.py
 * GPS (serial line, GPGLL message) : gps_driver_v2.py
 * Encoders on propeller rotation (serial line) : encoders_driver_v2.py
 * Arduino motors command (serial line) : arduino_driver_v2.py
 * TC74 temperature sensors (one per motor) : tc74_driver_v2.py

-The controller loop is composed of:
+In addition of the driver, I have developed the following tools in the folder lib:
-* filter : DDBOAT_filter_v1.py
+* controllers : DDBOAT_controller_v2.py
-* low level control : DDBOAT_controler.py
+* filters : DDBOAT_filter_v2.py
+* mission script reader  DDBOAT_mission_v2.py
-* mission block toolbox : mission_param.py
+* log writer : DDBOAT_log_v2.py

-* trajectory tracking navigation : Mission_trajectory_tracking.py | Log saved in Log directory
+In the missions folder, you can run the mission main files:
+* M0 - the robot return to home position
+* M1 - the robot follow a list of predefined lines
+* M2 - the robot move in a square by timing the desired heading
+* M3 - the robot follow a list of waypoints defined in the mission script
+* M4 - ???
+* M5 - the circle consensus

-Mission instruction descibed by : mission_script.json
+Mission instruction are descibed in : mission_script/mission_script.json

 Additional tests:
-* synchronise time with GPS (hour min sec) : gps_driver_v3.py
-* synchronise time manually (year month day) : set_date.py
-* test motor controller : test_motor_control_loop.py
+* calibration of the compass : Tool_compass_calibration.py
-* test the heading : test_compass.py
+* test the compass calibration  Tool_test_compass.py
-* display heading and local global position : scout.py
+* display heading and local global position : Tool_scout.py
+* set the date manually : Tool_set_date.py
+* test the motor control loop : Tool_test_motor_control_loop.py

 Compass parameters in compass_calibration/